Safeguarding Policy

 All allegations will be investigated and dealt with and victims will be supported.

 Concerns about peer on peer abuse must be reported to the DSL immediately and where appropriate a referral made to the MASH / contact the Police who will advise on the appropriate action to take.
-Staffing levels throughout the school reflect the learning needs of children as well as the level of supervision required to create a safe environment and reduce risk.
+Staffing levels throughout the school reflect the learning needs of pupils as well as the level of supervision required to create a safe environment and reduce risk.
 This is also true for possible peer on peer abuse.
-If a child were to disclose, staff must follow the guidelines as previously detailed in this policy.
+If a pupil were to disclose, staff must follow the guidelines as previously detailed in this policy.

 The school will use the NSPCC’s Understanding sexualised behaviour in children resources which include Hackett’s sexualised behaviour continuum.